tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 These capabilities are always provided based on a Service Level Agreement (SLA) between the network slice consumer and the provider.

-The onus is on the network slice controller to consume the service layer slice intent and realize it by using an appropriate slice policy.
+The onus is on the network slice controller to consume the service layer slice intent and realize it with an appropriate slice policy.
+Multiple IETF network slices can be mapped to the same slice policy resulting in a slice aggregate.
-Multiple network slices can be mapped onto the same slice policy.
 The network wide consistent slice policy definition is distributed to the devices in the network as shown in {{ns-instantiation}}.
 The specification of the network slice intent on the northbound interface of the controller and the mechanism used to map the network slice to a slice policy are outside the scope of this document.

 ~~~~~